 “It’s a very scary time for every business, including ours,” he added later.
 “Yes, [the increased demand] is a silver lining, but if we don’t get more inventory, it’s going to be bad.”

-Electronics recycling and IT asset disposition companies told Resource Recycling they’re working to provide used computer equipment to customers, even as the spread of COVID-19 has closed some customers’ sites and, in some cases, the processing facilities themselves.
+Electronics recycling and ITAD companies told E-Scrap News they’re working to provide used computer equipment to customers, even as the spread of COVID-19 has closed some customers’ sites and, in some cases, the processing facilities themselves.

 Providing a critical service in troubling times